Snapchat/KeyDB-docs/docs/config-file.md

 # Max execution time of a Lua script in milliseconds.
 #
-# If the maximum execution time is reached Redis will log that a script is
+# If the maximum execution time is reached KeyDB will log that a script is
 # still in execution after the maximum allowed time and will start to
 # reply to queries with an error.
 #